 I often get messages from people with Hashimoto’s and other autoimmune diseases, that say: “Thanks for your efforts, but I’ve already tried everything.
 I have cut out gluten, dairy, and soy from my diet, and still have Hashimoto’s.
-How can your website and books help me?”
+How can your work help me?”

 While changing your diet is an incredibly important first step that will greatly help many of you, if you do not see a complete remission of your symptoms within three to six months, I encourage you to dig deeper.
 Changing my diet was an important step in my healing journey, but it was just the beginning of it.